Jacksonville

 Board Members

 Nikki is originally from South Florida and attended Florida State University and Florida State University College of Law.
-She has been practicing law for over 22 years and is a partner in a Jacksonville based law firm.
-Her pride and joy is her family – her husband, two daughters (Frances, 13, and Lyla, 16) and of course, her two pups (Stevie and Winston).
+She has been practicing law for over 24 years and is a partner in a Jacksonville based law firm.
+Her pride and joy is her family – her husband, two daughters (Frances and Lyla) and of course, her two pups (Stevie and Winston).
 When she’s not working or volunteering with NCL, you will likely find Nikki supporting her kids on the sidelines of a football game or cheer competition or in the audience of a dance performance.

 Melanie Sembach has called Jacksonville home for 15 years.
 Married to her college sweetheart and a proud mom of three, she serves as lead Clinical Audiologist at the Naval Medical Readiness and Training Center, supporting the health and readiness of service members and their families.
 Passionate about service and connection, Melanie is active in her community and especially dedicated to empowering mothers and daughters to build relationships and make a positive impact through the National Charity League.

-Hannah Windsor, Vice President of Engagement and Inclusion
+Andrea Simard: Vice President Chapter Engagement and Inclusion

-Stacey is a proud mom to two children—her 18-year-old son and 14-year-old daughter—and an active community volunteer.
-She currently serves as Vice President of Communications for the Beachside PTSO and is excited to bring her experience and enthusiasm to her role with the National Charity League.
+Stacey is a proud mom to two children—her 18-year-old son (Gabe) and 15-year-old daughter (Annabel)—and an active community volunteer.
+She currently serves as Vice President of Communications for the Beachside PTSO and is excited to continue to bring her experience and enthusiasm to her role with the National Charity League.